Green-Reliable-Software-Budapest/Hack-for-Earth-Green-AI-Hackathon-2025/README.md

-# Green Reliable AI for Earth Hackathon Starter
+#   Hack for Earth Hackathon Starter

 Welcome to the starter repository for the **Green Reliable AI for Earth Hackathon**, organised by the **Green‑Reliable‑Software‑Budapest** community.
 This repo bundles the essential resources you need to get hacking on climate solutions quickly.